rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> bot = Bot.create('R2D2', group)

 ``bot`` is now the newly created bot and is ready to be used.
-If you want, you can also specify a callback URL *(recommened)*, as well as an image URL to be used for the bot's avatar.
+If you want, you can also specify a callback URL *(recommended)*, as well as an image URL to be used for the bot's avatar.

 Just about the only thing a bot can do is post a message to a group. **Groupy**